Ego2509/templater/README.md

 Usage: `./templater.bash template_filename field1 [field2 … fieldN]`

-REMEMBER TO HTML ENCODE THE DOLLAR SIGN IN YOUR TEMPLATE: $ as \&dollar; if you ever use it.
+REMEMBER TO HTML ENCODE THE DOLLAR SIGN IN YOUR TEMPLATE $ as \&dollar; if you ever use it by itself and not as a **field**.

 It is not done automatically because it is context-dependent.